 - Cephalohematoma: A cephalohematoma occurs when blood has accumulated just over your baby’s skull, causing abnormal lumps in addition to any bruising.
 While most cephalohematomas are re-absorbed into the blood stream over a period of months, some may require medical attention to prevent jaundice.

 Do you recognize any of these symptoms in addition to your baby’s bruising?
 The doctor who delivered your baby could be liable for his or her injuries.
-Contact the skilled medical malpractice team at Hare, Wynn, Newell & Newton, LLP for a free consultation today.
+Contact the skilled medical malpractice team at our personal injury law firm in Birmingham for a free consultation today.

 Get My FREE Case Review